gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ImageExt.md

 ## ImageExt.GetBytes(this Image) Method

-(Cross-Game compatible) Returns the Bytes of this Image.
+Returns the Bytes of this Image.

 ```csharp
 public static byte[] GetBytes(this System.Drawing.Image image);